jrespeto/Local-LLM/README.md

 The version of podman-compose in the Ubuntu 24.04 repo is 1.0.6 and does not work with this compose file.
 You need to install the latest version of podman-compose from github using the following command as mentioned above.
 You also need to install python3-dotenv and the nvidia-container-toolkit using the following commands.

+> [!WARNING]
+> When updating your system drivers, you may need to regenerate the nvidia.yaml by rerunning the `nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml` below.

 ```bash